ARM-software/sbsa-acs/README.md

 ### Prebuilt images
 Prebuilt images for each release are available in the prebuilt_images folder of the release branch.
 You can choose to use these images or build your own image by following the steps below.
-If you choose to use the prebuilt image, please jump to the test suite execution section below for details on how to run the application.
+If you choose to use the prebuilt image, jump to the test suite execution section below for details on how to run the application.

 ### Prerequisites
     Before starting the ACS build, ensure that the following requirements are met.

-- Any mainstream Linux based OS distribution running on a x86 or aarch64 machine.
+- Any mainstream Linux based OS distribution running on a x86 or AArch64 machine.
 - git clone the edk2-stable202008 branch of [EDK2 tree](https://github.com/tianocore/edk2).
 - Install GCC 5.3 or later toolchain for Linux from [here](https://releases.linaro.org/components/toolchain/binaries/).
 - Install the build prerequisite packages to build EDK2.

-To start the ACS build, perform the following steps: git clone -b edk2-stable202008 https://github.com/tianocore/edk2.git
+To start the ACS build, perform the following steps:
+1.  git clone -b edk2-stable202008 https://github.com/tianocore/edk2.git
 2.  cd edk2
 3.  git clone https://github.com/tianocore/edk2-libc
 4.  git submodule update --init --recursive